superinsight/superinsight-page-doc/docs/quickstart.md

 ## 4. Create a ML database in Superinsight

 Click on the `[Create Database]` button to create a new ML database and name it `my_mldb`.
-The biggest difference between a traditional database table and a Superinsight ML database table is that in ML tables are indexed in a way that allows you to make ML predictions using SQL query.
+The biggest difference between a traditional database table and a Superinsight ML database table is that in ML tables are indexed in a way that allows you to perform semantic search using SQL query.

 ## 5. Create a ML table from existing data